 jaggedart presented works by four female artists whose practice is embedded in heritage, inspired by storytelling and rituals, creating pieces using traditional ways of making and infused with new narratives.

 Thurle Wright, Tapestry Sampler II [Detail] 2020.
 Courtesy of JAGGEDART

 Abigail Booth, Forest and Found [Detail], 2020.
 Photography Max Bainbridge.
 Courtesy of JAGGEDART

 Thurle Wright, Marking Time 3 [Detail] 2020.
 Courtesy of JAGGEDART

-Ruup & Form displays a curated experience of works with storytelling as its point of convergence, bridging the gap as it has done for centuries between people and cultures.
-The artists for this exhibition work with different material, threaded with their quality to interact through their storytelling, yet reminiscent of a bygone era.
+Ruup & Form displayed a curated experience of works with storytelling as its point of convergence, bridging the gap as it has done for centuries between people and cultures.
+The artists presented for this exhibition work with different material, threaded with their quality to interact through their storytelling, yet reminiscent of a bygone era.